-Translation and Enrolment was coded the fewest of all the coded responses with 42 instances.
-The analysis of translation and enrolment processes reveals that successful FLOSS adoption is contingent on the presence of skilled advocates who can effectively display utility and guide their colleagues through the process of adoption.
-Vanguard actors emerged again as a key significant factor: those who actively convince colleagues through practical exhibition of FLOSS and OAD capabilities.
+Translation and Enrollment was coded the fewest of all the coded responses with 42 instances.
+The analysis of translation and Enrollment processes reveals that successful FLOSS adoption is contingent on the presence of skilled advocates who can effectively display utility and guide their colleagues through the process of adoption.
+Vanguard Actors emerged again as a key significant factor: those who actively convince colleagues through practical exhibition of FLOSS and OAD capabilities.
 This process was exemplified by Participant #9’s reflection on leadership and influence:

 "I think someone needs to take the lead and invest in this and then people around them who might be less inclined...
 Will learn through the value that it creates, but not before then."